-You might think of these as 12 “modes” or “activities”.
-To use a concrete example, consider an application with BlueTooth support, where one of these 12 components is the part of the firmware that handles BlueTooth communication.
-Most of the time, there’s no BlueTooth activity, and so the component of the application which handles BlueTooth communication is dormant.
+You can think of these as 12 “modes” or “activities”.
+To use a concrete example, consider an application with Bluetooth support, where one of these 12 components is the part of the firmware that handles Bluetooth communication.
+Most of the time, there’s no Bluetooth activity, and so the component of the application which handles Bluetooth communication is dormant.

-When there is some Bluetooth activity, the Bluetooth component can take the stage for a short time to do its work, and then afterward, pack itself up and go back to it’s idle/dormant state.
-While the component is active, it will likely consume more memory, as it juggles BlueTooth messages in memory, or whatever else it needs to perform its activities.
-We hope that in most cases, when it’s done processing the BlueTooth event, it can pack up and release memory before waiting dormant until the next event.
+When there is some Bluetooth activity, we can think of it as if the Bluetooth component takes the stage for a short time to do its work, and then afterward, packs itself up and go back to its idle/dormant state.
+While the component is active, it will likely consume more memory, as it juggles Bluetooth messages in memory, or whatever else it needs to perform its activities.
+We hope that in most cases, when it’s done processing the Bluetooth event, it can pack up and release memory before waiting dormant until the next event.
 While it’s packed up, the “stage” is clear (there is free memory) for other components wake up and do what they need to do to respond to other events as they come.

 This is the kind of situation that Microvium has been optimized for.

 In this model, the memory that an average component uses while dormant is 12 times more costly than the additional memory it uses while active, because the average dormant memory is multiplied by the number of dormant components, while in this model, there is only one active component at a time.